dominikmayer/obsidian-note-id/README.md

 - Gain a bird's-eye view of your knowledge landscape.

 For a more in-depth introduction check out [How to Use Folgezettel in Your Zettelkasten: Everything You Need to Know to Get Started](https://writing.bobdoto.computer/how-to-use-folgezettel-in-your-zettelkasten-everything-you-need-to-know-to-get-started/)

+## Benefits over Filename-Based Sequences

+Some users prepend sequence numbers to file names (e.g., 1.1 Note Title), but this approach can make notes harder to manage.
+Notes appear cluttered, and the numbers show up in links, reducing readability.
+Using the ID field in frontmatter avoids these issues, keeping filenames clean while maintaining a structured sequence in the sidebar view.

 ## Installation